telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ---
 title: Upload
 page_title: Configuration, methods and events of Kendo UI Upload
-description: How to configure the ability to upload files in an asynchronous manner in Upload UI widget.
+description: How to configure the ability to upload files in an asynchronous manner using the Upload UI widget.
 res_type: api
 ---